EasyPost/syslogger/README.md

 `syslogger` is a wrapper around the standard ruby `Logger` for logging via syslog.
 Messages passed to `syslogger` are formatted by default with [RFC 5424](http://tools.ietf.org/html/rfc5424).
 It allows for communication through sockets or files.

+This work is licensed under the ISC license, a copy of which can be found in [LICENSE.txt](LICENSE.txt).

 ## Install

 ```